 I have linked below the Hi-Loft jacket for both Toddlers and Boys, same jacket just different sizing.

-If your headed to a place for warmer spring skiing I highly recommend throwing your kid in a waterproof shell.
-The down puffer jackets are water resistant but not waterproof.
+If your headed to a place for warmer spring skiing or anywhere which major snowfall I highly recommend throwing your kid in a waterproof shell.
+The down puffer jackets above are water resistant but not waterproof.
 Spring skiing is wet, you need to keep them dry.

 4. The helmet and googles, this is not a place to cheap out, its your kids safety.
 I also want to note helmets you can rent, so it's not something you need to purchase, but you definitely will need to bring along googles.